TULiberalArts/Anthropology/pages/home.md

   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
-      title="We Have a Lab For That."
+      title="We Have a Lab For That"
       content="We offer a multitude of experiential learning opportunities and facilities right here on campus for you to immerse yourself in anthropology." image=""
       button-link="research/#laboratory-and-museum"